FDA authorizes updated COVID vaccines with restrictions on who can get them

 The Centers for Disease Control and Prevention's advice is different.
 Under Health Secretary Robert F. Kennedy Jr., the CDC doesn't recommend COVID-19 shots for healthy children of any age, but instead, says kids may get the shots in consultation with a physician.

 Kennedy said in May that the shots would no longer be recommended for healthy kids, a decision that health experts have said lacks scientific basis.
-The American Academy of Pediatrics still endorses COVID-19 shots for children older than 6 months.
+The AAP still endorses COVID-19 shots for children older than 6 months.

 Dr. Céline Gounder, CBS News medical contributor and editor-at-large for public health at KFF Health News, says there's "a lot of noise out there" when it comes to vaccines.